Spectacular 17th century stone cottage for up to three people. Rustic-chic and quirky - it was once a home for pigeons!

 Formerly home to hundreds of pigeons, this self-contained stone cottage is architecturally and historically fascinating.
 As you stroll down the path, through the large mature garden, dappled light under a rose-arch and a magical calmness brings a sense of anticipation.
 A glass door leads into an enchanting serene atmosphere.
 You will be intrigued to glimpse a mysterious ancient cavern beneath part of the floor.

 Inside Dovecot Cottage is a fabulous marriage of sophisticated design with the unchanged characterful pink stone.
 Light pours through attic windows in the high eves of the sitting/dining room.
-Underfloor heating provides a soft warmth throughout, and there is also a cosy wood-burner facing a pull-out sofa-bed.
+Underfloor heating provides a soft warmth throughout, and there is also a cosy wood-burner facing a pull-out sofa-bed, which sleeps one.
 Rafters house a subtly located pull-down TV.
 There is a wonderful bespoke L-shaped kitchen with microwave and oven, two-ring gas hob and hidden fridge.
 The cedar wood counters and table were hewn from a huge tree that once grew in the large garden.

 You’ll find similar craftsmanship in the bathroom - a large wet-room with two kinds of shower.
 Exquisitely designed, surprisingly spacious and warm underfoot, you will be tempted to linger, looking up at views of apple tree branches.